heroku/heroku-cli-plugin-ai/README.md

   $ heroku ai:models:create MODEL_NAME -a <value> [--as <value>] [--confirm <value>] [-r <value>]

 ARGUMENTS
-  MODEL_NAME  name of the AI model to provision access for
+  MODEL_NAME  name of AI model to provision access for

 FLAGS
-  -a, --app=<value>      (required) name of the app to attach the model to -r, --remote=<value>   git remote of app to use
+  -a, --app=<value>      (required) name of app to attach model to -r, --remote=<value>   git remote of app to use
       --as=<value>       alias of model resource
       --confirm=<value>  overwrite existing config vars or existing add-on aliases